Configure your Alibaba Cloud credentials and region.

 system_disk_category = "cloud_efficiency"

-internet_max_bandwidth_out = 10 # If you set the bandwidth to a value greater than 0, an Internet IP address is automatically assigned.
+internet_max_bandwidth_out = 10 # Set to a value greater than 0 to assign an internet IP address automatically.

 tags = {